Mathias-g/grist-tree-map-widget/README.md

 Switch to **Place** and click.
 Switch to **Move** to correct.
 Switch to **Select** and add a card widget next to the map to see each plant's details as you click around.

+Press `f` at any time to re-fit the view to the image.

 ---

 ## How it works